C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Methodology for Identifying Party Affiliation and Standing

-We design a classifier (similar to the one described in Figure \ref{fig:BERT}) based on the BERT language model consisting of the BERT encoder followed by a dropout layer and a linear layer (768*2) with LeakyReLU activation.
-To fine-tune BERT and train the classifier, we use the cross-entropy loss function and the Adam optimizer with a learning rate of $1e^{-5}$ using 5-fold cross-validation to select other hyperparameters including batch size and number of epochs.
+{\bf Approach 2: Fine-tuned BERT Classifier.} We fine-tune a BERT-based classifier~\citep{devlin2018BERT} consisting of the BERT encoder followed by a dropout layer and a linear layer with LeakyReLU activation using the cross-entropy loss function and the Adam optimizer.
+We use a 20/5/75 train/validation/test split with 5-fold cross-validation to select hyperparameters including batch size, learning rate, and number of epochs.
+We train separate classifiers for each combination of congressional session and committee to capture context-specific partisan signals.
+Architecture details are in Appendix~\ref{app:LLM_Config}.

-We also evaluate the ability of a wide range of of popular pre-trained LLMs to distinguish party affiliation and standing using zero-shot prompting techniques.
-Details of the LLMs evaluated are presented in Appendix~\ref{app:LLM_Config}.
+{\bf Approach 3: Zero-shot LLM Prompting.} We evaluate the ability of a wide range of popular pre-trained LLMs to distinguish party affiliation and standing using zero-shot prompting techniques.
+Details are presented in Appendix~\ref{app:LLM_Config}.